6 Common Air Conditioner Smells Explained and How to Repair the Problem

 3. Air Conditioner Smells Musty

-Individuals who reach us to report this problem frequently mention their air conditioner smells like feet, dirty socks or a locker room when it’s on.
-Also called dirty sock syndrome, this smell is often linked to a filthy evaporator coil that has mold, mildew and bacteria buildup.
+Individuals who call us regarding this issue often report their air conditioner smells like feet, dirty socks or a locker room when it’s on.
+Also called dirty sock syndrome, this smell is usually linked to a grubby evaporator coil that has mold, mildew and bacteria buildup.
 Excess water can also make your home air conditioner smell bad.
-Dirty sock syndrome is most often seen in areas where you turn on heating at night and during the morning before switching to cooling later in the day.
+Dirty sock syndrome is most often seen in locations where you use heating at night and during the morning before switching to cooling during the afternoon.

-The best method for preventing dirty sock syndrome is to regularly get a new air filter and schedule annual air conditioning maintenance with Herman Allen Plumbing, Heating & Cooling.
-We’ll keep the evaporator coil clean and the drainage system unblocked, as standing water can also lead to nasty odors.
+The best way to prevent dirty sock syndrome is to frequently replace your air filter and schedule yearly air conditioning maintenance with Herman Allen Plumbing, Heating & Cooling.
+We’ll keep the evaporator coil clean and the drainage system unblocked, because excess water can also create nasty odors.

 4. Air Conditioner Smells Like Vinegar

-If you are experiencing air conditioner mildew smell or an acidic, vinegar-like odor, it might be caused by several issues, like:
+If you are living with air conditioner mildew smell or an acidic, vinegar-like odor, it might be the result of several issues, including:

 • A dirty filter